 Employers should also consider who might qualify as a worker, issuing contracts of employment only to employees and using a separate template when issuing statements for workers.

 From 6 April 2020, the ‘Swedish derogation’ is removed from the Agency Workers Regulations 2010.
 This currently provides an exemption to the right to equal pay for agency workers who are employed under a permanent contract of employment with the temporary work agency and are paid by the agency for periods between assignments.
 After 6 April 2020, all agency workers who have completed 12 weeks’ continuous service working in the same role will be entitled to equal pay to workers who are engaged directly by the employer.

 On or prior to 30 April 2020, agency workers whose existing contracts contain a Swedish derogation provision must be provided with a written notification by the agency that it will no longer have effect.

 In addition, from 6 April 2020 all agency work-seekers must be provided with a key facts statement setting out the terms under which they will undertake the work.

 As we reported last year, government guidance on the Agency Workers Regulations 2010 has been updated to reflect the removal of the Swedish derogation.

 Holiday pay reference period

-From 6 April 2020, the period for calculating an individual’s average weekly pay (for the purposes of calculating statutory holiday pay) will increase from 12 weeks to 52 weeks.
-This will apply to workers with no normal working hours, and workers with normal working hours but whose pay varies with the amount of work or the times/days when it is done.
+From 6 April 2020, the period for calculating an individual’s average weekly pay (for the purposes of calculating statutory holiday pay) increases from 12 weeks to 52 weeks.
+This applies to workers with no normal working hours, and workers with normal working hours but whose pay varies with the amount of work or the times/days when it is done.